strendley/CS3600/README.md

 ## Repository Layout

-1. PA00 - Set up a Debian 9 virtual environment
+1. PA00 - Set up for a Debian 9 virtual environment.
 2. PA01 - A program that cracks the encryption of an improved substitution cipher.
-3. PA02 - Binary one-time pad program
+3. PA02 - Program to configure a binary one-time pad.
-4. PA03 - End-to-End Cryptography using SSH-keys, gnupg, and PFS applications
+4. PA03 - End-to-End Cryptography using SSH-keys, gnupg, and PFS applications.
-5. PA05 - Bash script that uses John, Hashcat, shadow files and permissions to "hack" a "company"
+5. PA05 - Bash script that uses John, Hashcat, shadow files and permissions to "hack" a "company".
 6. PA07 - Bash script that configures firewalls using IPtables to secure a webserver.